a close up shot of small pastries laid out on a square plate

 What are the basic grammar rules for adjectives in Brazilian Portuguese?

-Most “classic” adjectives appear after the noun in Brazilian Portuguese and agree with the noun in gender and number.
+Most “classic” adjectives appear after the noun in Brazilian Portuguese and agree with the noun in and .

 nounadjective